STAT545-UBC-hw-2018-19/hw01-eaerh/README.md

 This repository contains the work belonging to the first assignment.

 ## About me
 I am a 27 years old visiting student from Norway, currently studying statistics and computer science at UBC.
-Loves skiing :skiing:  and being outdoors in general.
+Loves skiing :ski:  and being outdoors in general.

 |    **:thumbsup:**    | **:thumbsdown:** |
 |----------------|------------|